 Criminal History Record Check Requirement

-Pursuant to W. Va.
-Code R. §11-1A-8 et seq. and W. Va.
-Code R. §11-1B-3.4.-3.18., applicants seeking initial licensure (not renewal or reinstatement) by the West Virginia Board of Medicine are required to request and submit to the Board the results of a fingerprint-based state and national/federal criminal history record check.
+Applicants seeking initial licensure by the West Virginia Board of Medicine are required to request and submit to the Board the results of a fingerprint-based state and national/federal criminal history record check.
 Please be aware that criminal history record checks may take several weeks to process, and cannot be expedited for any reason.
-Applicants should not request and submit to the Board the results of a criminal history record check until after they have completed a licensure application and paid the appropriate licensing fee.

-Prior to being fingerprinted, you must review the following documents:
+Prior to being fingerprinted, please review the following documents:

 Agency Privacy Requirements for Noncriminal Justice Applicants